The Importance Of Exercise After Upper Extremity Lymphedema

 Starting Slow and With Expert Advice

-Similar to a patient who has had a heart attack, Houston and Connecticut patients who have upper extremity lymphedema should work on strengthening their bodies to prevent future problems from emerging.
+Similar to a patient who has had a heart attack, Houston patients who have upper extremity lymphedema should work on strengthening their bodies to prevent future problems from emerging.
 Many experts believe that exercise is the key to improving the function of your arms after surgery.

 At the early stages of exercise, it is critical to consult your physical therapist to understand which exercises are best for strengthening muscles.
-Houston and Connecticut patients with upper extremity lymphedema have been known to benefit from:
+Houston patients with upper extremity lymphedema have been known to benefit from:

 - Increased flexibility.
 Gentle yoga can help you stretch comfortably at a slow pace that focuses on postures intended for all levels.